mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 ### MCCC Collection
 ![Ed-Fi Model Dependency Graph for MCCC](images/ed-fi_model_dependency_mccc_3.1.1.PNG?raw=true "Ed-Fi Model Dependency Graph for MCCC")
 The above image describes the dependencies required to work with the MDE Ed-Fi model as part of the MCCC collection.
-In detail (**this description is pending review**):
+In detail:
 1. Descriptors must be loaded first, as all other resources contain references to descriptor values.
 2. Once descriptors are loaded, Education Organization data must be loaded by MDE.
+For the MCCC data collection, Colleges will be loaded to the PostSecondaryInstitution resource to allow the association of a college to a college level course.
+State courses are associated with the StateEducationAgency.
 3. The core Student records must be loaded before students may be enrolled in courses.
-4. Courses, course offerings, and sections can be loaded after Education Organizations.
+4. Student enrollment data must be provided via StudentSchoolAssociation in order to establish a valid security claim before any other updates may be made to student records
-5. Calendars and Class Periods can be loaded after Education Organizations.
+5. Courses, course offerings, and sections can be loaded after Education Organizations.
+State Courses are pre-loaded by MDE.
-6. Staff and Staff Section Associations can be loaded after Sections.
+6. Calendars and Class Periods can be loaded after Education Organizations.
-7. Student enrollment data must be provided via StudentSectionAssociation in order to establish a valid security claim before any other updates may be made to student records.
+7. Staff, Staff Section Associations, and StudentSectionAssociations can be loaded after Sections.
-8. Once student enrollment data is loaded, grades and grading period assications can be assigned.
+8. Once student section enrollment data is loaded, grades and grading period assications can be assigned.

 ### Early Education Enrollment and Parent collection
 ![Ed-Fi Model Dependency Graph for Early Ed](images/ed-fi_model_dependency_early_ed_parent_3.1.1.PNG?raw=true "Ed-Fi Model Dependency Graph for Early Ed")